 Relationship between Intellectual Property and Tourism

 Faced with an increasingly complicated tourist environment, all tourism stakeholders must have a thorough grasp of IP’s potential and the importance of an IP asset management plan.
 In the service industry, building a good brand is crucial, and tourism is no different.
 One of the most important aspects of a tourist destination’s competitiveness is its brand.
 The IP system provides various rights that may be used in the tourist industry to help build or develop the umbrella brand.
 Trademarks, certificate marks, collective marks, and geographical indications are examples of these.
+Visit here to learn when is the right time to register your brand.

 Tourism and Trademarks